 This book used by pain patients in a local recovery center in Maryland.
 The book is anyone who is in or wants to know about chronic pain.
 It is as concise and thorough about living in pain, how opioid use has impacted it, addiction, and how holistic solutions work to bring relief to people suffering from chronic pain.

-Another great reference on how to live without [prescriptions.
+Another great reference on how to live without prescriptions.
 However, this books is a great reference on how to use more holistic modalities to treat chronic pain and addiction.
 One modality is both physical therapy and getting into a fitness routine.
 The book goes in depth about the benefits of fitness.
 I plan to use some quotes and theories to back up my thoughts.

-Managing Chronic Pain in Adults or in Recovery From Substance Use Disorder (M. Kotz,D.O., Comp.).
+Managing Chronic Pain in Adults or in Recovery From Substance Use Disorder (M. Kotz,D.O., Comp.). why the break?

 (2011).
 Rockville, MD: U.S. Department Of Health and Human Services.